imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/safe-computing.md

 - How you should treat "exchanges" (places where you can buy and sell cryptocurrencies) and "hot wallets" (wallets that are connected to the Internet)

-- How you should browse websites

-- Some interesting security tips

-- My preferences for computing hardware
+- How to make your computer safe (how to engage in "safe browsing", security tips from the MyEtherWallet, and my personal preferences for computing hardware)